microsoft/onnxruntime-training-examples/README.md

 -->
 ## Prerequisites

-The examples in this repo depend on a Docker image (TODO: add link) that includes ONNX Runtime for training.
+The examples in this repo depend on a Docker image that includes ONNX Runtime for training.
+The docker image is available at `mcr.microsoft.com/azureml/onnxruntime-training:0.1-rc1-openmpi4.0-cuda10.1-cudnn7.6-nccl2.4.8` .
 The Docker image is tested in AzureML and DGX-2 environments.
 For running the examples in other environments, building a new Docker image may be necessary.

 ## Running the sample